LauraFoulquier/udacity-supply-chain/README.md

 - Truffle: 5.5.13
 - Solidity: ^0.8.1
 - @truffle/hdwallet-provider: 6.14.16 (used for deploying to rospten to provide wallet mnemonics)
+- truffle-assert: 6.14.16 (Used for checking role based access in unit testing)

 ## Unit test and transaction history checks
 ![Unit test](./docs/images/Udacity_Supplychain_testing.png)